open-power/skiboot/doc/overview.rst

 We don't directly handle interrupts in skiboot.
 The OS is in complete control, and any interrupts we need to process are first received by the OS.
-The :ref:`opal-handle-interrupt` call is made by the OS for OPAL to do what's needed.
+The :ref:`OPAL_HANDLE_INTERRUPT` call is made by the OS for OPAL to do what's needed.

 Memory